xsunsmile/toystore/README.md

 If that doesn't excite you, nothing will.
 At this point, you are probably wishing for more.

-Luckily, there are more [examples](https://github.com/jnunemaker/toystore/tree/master/examples) and I created a few power user guides, which I will kindly link next.
+Luckily, there is an entire directory full of [examples](https://github.com/jnunemaker/toystore/tree/master/examples) and I created a few power user guides, which I will kindly link next.

 ## ToyStore Power User Guides